ASE Technology Holding Co. Ltd. (ASX) upgraded Issued by Wall Street Gurus

 ASX’s Market Performance

-ASX stocks went up by 2.38% for the week, with a monthly jump of 2.03% and a quarterly performance of 5.23%, while its annual performance rate touched 119.13%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 1.98% for ASE Technology Holding Co.
+ASX stocks went down by -8.08% for the week, with a monthly drop of -0.71% and a quarterly performance of 2.06%, while its annual performance rate touched 99.53%.
+The volatility ratio for the week stands at 1.48% while the volatility levels for the past 30 days are set at 1.74% for ASE Technology Holding Co.
 Ltd..
-The simple moving average for the period of the last 20 days is 1.39% for ASX stocks with a simple moving average of 16.86% for the last 200 days.
+The simple moving average for the period of the last 20 days is -6.37% for ASX stocks with a simple moving average of 7.72% for the last 200 days.

-Volatility was left at 1.98%, however, over the last 30 days, the volatility rate increased by 2.10%, as shares surge +2.26% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.77% upper at present.
+Volatility was left at 1.74%, however, over the last 30 days, the volatility rate increased by 1.48%, as shares sank -1.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.06% upper at present.

-During the last 5 trading sessions, ASX rose by +2.38%, which changed the moving average for the period of 200-days by +76.41% in comparison to the 20-day moving average, which settled at $8.94.
+During the last 5 trading sessions, ASX fell by -8.08%, which changed the moving average for the period of 200-days by +54.50% in comparison to the 20-day moving average, which settled at $8.99.
 In addition, ASE Technology Holding Co.
-Ltd. saw 54.97% in overturn over a single year, with a tendency to cut further gains.
+Ltd. saw 44.18% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ASX